Francine Toon

-Francine Toon (born 1986), also writing as Francine Elena, is a British writer.
+Francine Toon, also writing as Francine Elena, is a British writer.

 Early life

-Toon was born in Canterbury, England, in 1986, and moved to the Scottish Highlands, near Dornoch, at the age of nine after living in England and Portugal.
-After two years the family moved to St Andrews on the coast of Fife where Toon attended Madras College.
+Toon was born in Canterbury, England.
+Her family moved to the Scottish Highlands, near Dornoch before moving to St Andrews,Fife where Toon attended Madras College.
 She "returned regularly for holidays" to Sutherland "until she was into her late teens" and "the northern wilds have haunted her ever since, and form the backdrop to her debut novel".
 She attended Edinburgh University, where she wrote for The Student, before interning at Chambers Dictionaries.
-After university she moved to London to work in publishing. she was an editor at Sceptre.
+After university she moved to London to work in publishing.
+She was a commissioning editor at Sceptre, an imprint of Hachette, and then became an editor for The Novelry, a provider of online writing courses.